CurveDocs/curve-docs/docs/stableswap-exchange/stableswap-ng/pools/overview.md

 - ERC20 tokens can have arbitrary decimals (<=18)
 - ERC20 tokens that rebase (either positive or fee on transfer)
 - ERC20 tokens that have a rate oracle (e.g. wstETH, cbETH, sDAI, etc.) Oracle precision *must* be 10^18
-- ERC4626 tokens with arbitrary percision (<=18) of Vault token and underlying asset
+- ERC4626 tokens with arbitrary precision (<=18) of Vault token and underlying asset

 ### **Rebasing Tokens**